Kavyamona7/campus-event-manager/README.md

 _id
 firstName
 lastName
-email
-department
-role
-interests
-createdAt

-The email field has a unique index.
+email: The email field has a unique index. department role interests createdAt

 5. Events

+a.
 Each event contains:

 _id
 title